redguardtoo/vimrc/README.md

 INSTALL & UPGRADE PLUGIN BUNDLES
 --------------------------------

-All plugins (except vim-latex) were checked out as git submodules, which can be upgraded with `git pull`.
+All plugins were checked out as git submodules, which can be upgraded with `git pull`.
 For example, to upgrade `surround`

      cd ~/.vim/bundle/surround